USS MICHAEL MONSOOR DDG 1001

 December 7, 2017 The Michael Monsoor returned to Bath Iron Works shipyard after a three-day underway for Builder's (Alpha) sea trials; Underway for Bravo trials on Jan.
 14.

 January 17, 2018 PCU Michael Monsoor moored at Ocean Gateway Pier II in Portland, Maine, for an overnight stop; Returned to Bath on Jan.
-18.
+18; Underway for acceptance trials with the INSURV from Feb.
+1-2.